5-Day Budget Itinerary for Niue

 Uluvehi Sea Track

-While the suggested free attractions will keep you busy for the day, there are many more sea tracks along the east coast to explore should you feel like you can fit more in.
-Check out the 7 Best Sea Tracks on the East Coast of Niue for more places to visit.
+While the suggested free attractions will keep you busy for the day, there are many more nooks and crannies along the east coast to explore should you be a fast explorer.
+See the 8 Best Sea Tracks on the East Coast of Niue for more inspiration.

 Day 3 – Check Out the Limu Pools, Matapa Chasm and the Talava Arches

-Although enjoyed at any tide, we recommend seeing the Talava Arches at low tide to be able to walk across the reef and under the arch.
-Getting there is a 30-minute walk through the forest, starting at a track next to the Matapa Chasm track.
-You’ll walk to a series of limestone caves to scramble through using the guide ropes and emerge at a stunning view of Niue’s giant coastal archway.
-There’s also the opportunity to snorkel in the coral-lined channel splitting the reef.
+Enjoyed at any tide, but best at low tide if you want to walk across the reef and under the arch, the Talava Arches is what awaits after a 30-minute walk through the forest.
+The sea track is right next to the beginning of the Matapa Chasm track and leads to a series of limestone caves to navigate with guide ropes.
+You’ll emerge at a stunning view of the coastal archway and have the opportunity to snorkel in the coral-lined channel below.

 Day 4 – Explore Avaiki Cave, the Palaha Cave and Do Some Whale Watching

-Today, you have more time to make the most of the amazing coastal scenery on the west coast of Niue, this time around the village of Makefu.
+You have more time to make the most of the amazing coastal scenery on the west of the island, this time around the village of Makefu.

-Just before low tide, find the Avaiki Cave Sea Track, which leads down to an impressive cathedral cave with a crystal clear pool ideal for snorkelling.
-Just a little further north is the Palaha Cave for an arguably more impressive limestone cave – no snorkelling here, though.
-While you can walk between the two caves on the reef at low tide, it’s not recommended in order to avoid standing on fragile coral.
+Just before low tide, find the Avaiki Cave Sea Track down to a huge cathedral cave with a swimming pool at the base.
+After a bit of snorkelling, head back up the sea track and up the road to the nearby Palaha Cave for more magnificent viewings of grand limestone caves.
+Although you can walk between the two caves on the reef at low tide, we don’t recommend it, as it’s hard to avoid standing on fragile coral.

-To top off your exploration of Makefu, set yourself up at the top of the Makefu Sea Track, which is a good place to look out for humpback whales (July to September) and spinner dolphins.
-Note that the coin-operated binoculars don’t work…
+Top off your exploration of Makefu by setting up camp (not literally, but more like a picnic camp) at the Makefu Sea Track, which is a good place to look out for whales (July to September) and dolphins.
+See more spots like this in the 10 Best Whale & Dolphin Lookouts in Niue.

 Day 5 – Departure Day